cvalencia1991/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books: plain JavaScript with objects
+# Awesome Books: refactor to use JavaScript classes

-> In this project, we will build a basic website that allows users to add/remove books from a list.
-We will achieve that by using JavaScript objects and arrays.
-We will also need to dynamically modify the DOM and add basic events.
+> In this project, we will refactor the Awesome books application to use JavaScript classes.

 ## Getting Started